jdferreira/data-processing-book/en/modules/module1.md

 7. Make sure you keep a copy of the `metabolic_pathways.csv` file to yourself, so that you can use it in the next modules.
 For example, send it to you by email or upload it to Dropbox.

-8. Submit your code and the answers to the quiz below to moodle.

 ## After the class:
 1. Change the Python code to print the class of each pathway instead of its name.